Dr J Linklater

 At GCSE most students take biology, chemistry and physics as 3 separate sciences and are taught for 3 periods a week by specialists.
-A small number study GCSE science (core) and additional applied science instead of biology, chemistry and physics, again taught by specialists in each subject.
+A small number study GCSE combined science instead of biology, chemistry and physics, again taught by specialists in each subject.

-Exam board/division of exam and course work: AQA.
+Exam board/division of exam and course work: AQA GCSE Biology 8461

 Exams are taken at the end of Year 11.